 Because not everyone is content to shuttle between the beach and pool for two weeks, these resorts offer activities that will help get the circulation flowing.

-If you’d rather be in that water, Angsana Velavaru offers two beginner PADI diving certification courses at its 5-Star Gold Dive Center, each including confined and open water lessons and all necessary equipment.
+If you’d rather be in the water, Angsana Velavaru offers two beginner PADI diving certification courses at its 5-Star Gold Dive Center, each including confined and open water lessons and all necessary equipment.
 Once certified, explore some of the 30 diving spots around the South Nilandhe Atoll.
 For those that might prefer to stay closer to the surface, fishing trips and snorkeling with whale sharks can also be arranged.